Spectrum Explorer (spEXplore)

 • Interactively fit sloped Gaussian profiles to spectral features.

-• Measure line parameters including central wavelength, FWHM, and equivalent width.
+• Measure line profile parameters

 • Compile measurements from all fitted lines into a single results table, and can be downloaded in CSV or JSON format.